SejalNalawade25/Hotel-horizon-website/README.md

 After installation completes, you can start
 # npm run dev
 Open http://localhost:5173/ in browser

 Download the following package in terminal
 # npm install react-scroll

+For Components/Contact/Contact.jsx
+Tou need to create your access key on https://web3forms.com/ Then paste the access key you get it from the above website in "YOUR_ACCSSES_KEY"

 Currently, two official plugins are available: